dustinpfister/blog_posts/_posts/js-getting-started.md

 Still to get started with javaScript all that is needed is a computer with a fairly up to date web browser because in this post I will be writing about very simple examples that can be entered into the [javaScript console of chrome](https://developers.google.com/web/tools/chrome-devtools/console/).
 I figure that this is a good way to get started with javaScript as it just requires opening up a browser window, and then just entering javaScript code into the javaScript console.
 What is great about this is that you do not even need to go to a web site, and it can still be done off line when the Internet goes down.

-However in this section I will also be going over a few source code examples that make use of nodejs also when it comes to doing things with javaScript outside of a web browser.
-There are many ways of getting started with javaScript, and I am thinking that I will try to cover all the various options when it comes to getting started with javaScript.
+However in this post I will also be going over a few source code examples that make use of nodejs also when it comes to doing things with javaScript outside of a web browser.
+There are a whole not of nice things to say about node as it is a kind of separate javaScript run time environment outside that of a web browser.
+So then node js can be used to preform all kinds of general programing tasks rather than client side javaScript web application development alone.
+Nodejs can be used to create Command Line Interface Tools, Web Severs, and all kinds of various applications.
+Also it allows for running javaScript code fro the command line of a Bash or command prompt window in Windows

 ### 1.1 - Be sure to be using an up to date web browser if getting started with client side javaScript